The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-By 1890, Charles Lawton was able to pay off all debts owed to the local business men who had given assistance to the company.
+By 1890, Charles Lawton was able to pay off all debts owed to the local businesses who had given assistance to the company.
 Lawton then went into business for himself and changed the name of the company to The C.A.
 Lawton Company.

 In early May 1893, the New York stock market crashed in an event known as the Panic of 1893.
 This event precipitated a four-year depression that was second only to the Great Depression.